 Figure 5-3.
-Top panel: pollution rose of hourly black carbon concentration at the Community site; bottom panel: pollution differential rose of excess hourly black carbon concentration at the Community site (compared to that at the Landfill site).
-Data are from December 7, 2007, through November 21, 2020.
-Data are used only when both black carbon and wind direction are labeled "valid."
+Top panel: pollution rose of hourly BC concentration at the Community site.
+Bottom panel: pollution differential rose of excess hourly BC concentration at the Community site (compared to the Landfill site).
+Data are from December 7, 2007, through November 21, 2021.
+Data are used only when both BC and wind direction are labeled "valid."